-Bureau of Labor Statistics, 15 of the 20 will growing fastest jobs require substantial math or science preparation.
-Going forward, more jobs will require, at minimum, a basic understanding of scientific and mathematical principles, a working knowledge of computer hardware and software, and problem skills enhanced solving through afterschool STEM learning activities.
+Bureau of Labor Statistics, 15 of the 20 growing jobs will substantial math or science preparation.
+Going forward, more jobs will require, at minimum, a basic understanding of scientific and mathematical principles, a working knowledge of computer hardware and software, and problem solving skills enhanced through afterschool STEM learning activities.